 The Estonian Academy of Music and Theatre library was founded in 1935.
 It is the largest research library for classical music in Estonia, and a major part of the collections are unique in Estonia.

 Library acquisitions include music and theatre books, materials on educational sciences (especially music education) and cultural management specialties, scores, sound and video recordings and electronic databases.
 The library archive contains manuscripts of works and treatises by outstanding Estonian composers, unique audio recordings and printed editions (e.g. editions by Peeter Jürgenson, an Estonian origin music publisher), rare scores and books.
-The main share of the theatre literature, feature films and video recordings of stage performances are located at the library branch located at the EAMT drama school.
+The main share of the theatre literature, feature films and video recordings of stage performances are located at the library branch located at the EAMT Theatre Department.
 Almost the entire library collection is housed on open shelves, and the audiovisual equipment is accessible to all.

 The library is open to its approximately 3,000 users six days a week – a total of 54 hours a week.
 EAMT library collection has been entered into e-catalogue ESTER.